 What to do: First, consult your vet.
 You want to make sure the fact that your dog stopping to relieve himself every 10 feet is, in fact, related to marking and not because of a health issue such as a bladder infection.
 If it's a behavioral issue, you can train him to reduce his need to mark as much, but it might be impossible to get him to stop it all together.
 Also, dogs that have not been spayed or neutered have a larger tendency to mark territory than those that have.

 Why your dog does it: When you encounter a dead animal, garbage, or anything else stinky, does your dog stop, drop, and roll?
 While it's not known exactly why dogs have this disgusting habit, one train of thought is that it's a trait inherited from wolves.
 They roll in the scent then take it back to their pack for further investigation.

-What to do: Keep your stink-loving pup leashed on walks (this is an important tip regardless of whether he likes to roll in filth or not).
-Train him to recognize the command "leave it," then reward with a treat when he obeys.
-Never pull hard on his leash to yank him away from the smelly object to avoid injuring him.
+What to do: Keep your pup leashed on walks (this is an important tip regardless of whether they like to roll in filth or not).
+Train them to recognize the command "leave it," then reward with a treat when they obey.
+Never pull hard on the leash to yank them away from the smelly object to avoid injuring your dog.